briandenicola/eShopOnAKS/docs/deployment.md

 # Steps
 ## :heavy_check_mark: Deploy Task Steps
+- :one: Open charts/app/templates/basket.yaml.
+    * Review and uncomment the various sections that are commented out.
+What do these sections do?
+How do they affect the deployment?
+    * Save and exit the file.
-- :one: `task deploy`     - Deploys application via Helm
+- :two: `task deploy`     - Deploys application via Helm
 <p align="right">(<a href="#deployment">back to top</a>)</p>

 ## :heavy_check_mark: Manual Build Steps